- The Fiscal

 The amount of resources a country allocates for healthcare varies as each country has its own political, economic, and social attributes that help determine how much it will spend.
 Generally, wealthier countries — such as the United States — will spend more on healthcare than countries that are less affluent.
 As such, it helps to compare healthcare spending in the United States to spending in other comparatively wealthy countries — those with gross domestic product (GDP) and per capita GDP above the median, relative to all OECD countries.

-In 2021, the United States spent an estimated $12,318 per person on healthcare — the highest healthcare costs per capita across the OECD countries.
-For comparison, Germany was the second highest-spending country with about $7,383 in healthcare costs per capita, while the average for wealthy OECD countries, excluding the United States, was only $5,829 per person.
+In 2022, the United States spent an estimated $12,555 per person on healthcare — the highest healthcare costs per capita across the OECD countries.
+For comparison, Switzerland was the second highest-spending country with about $8,049 in healthcare costs per capita, while the average for wealthy OECD countries, excluding the United States, was only $6,414 per person.
 Such comparisons indicate that the United States spends a disproportionate amount on healthcare.

 Healthcare spending is driven by utilization (the number of services used) and price (the amount charged per service).
 An increase in either of those factors can result in higher healthcare costs.
 Despite spending nearly twice as much on healthcare per capita, utilization rates in the United States do not differ significantly from other wealthy OECD countries.
 Prices, therefore, appear to be the main driver of the cost difference between the United States and other wealthy countries.
 In fact, prices in the United States tend to be higher regardless of utilization rates.
 For example, the Peterson-Kaiser Health System Tracker notes that the United States has shorter hospital stays, fewer angioplasty surgeries, and more knee replacements than comparable countries, yet the prices for each are higher in the United States.

 There are many possible factors for why healthcare prices in the United States are higher than other countries, ranging from the consolidation of hospitals — leading to a lack of competition — to the inefficiencies and administrative waste that derive from the complexity of the U.S. healthcare system.
-In fact, the United States spends over $1,000 per person on administrative costs —five times more than the average of other wealthy countries and more than we spend on preventive or long-term healthcare.
+In fact, the United States spends over $900 per person on administrative costs — four times more than the average of other wealthy countries and about the same as we spend on preventive or long-term healthcare.